globaltravelreport/global-travel-report/content/articles/asias-latest-museums-a-must-see-for-aussie-explorers.md

 imageLink: 'https://unsplash.com'
 slug: asias-latest-museums-a-must-see-for-aussie-explorers
 metaTitle: '''Asia''''s Latest Museums: A Must-See for Aussie Explorers'''
-metaDescription: "
-  As Australian wanderlust continues to grow, two new museums in Asia are sparking interest among cultural enthusiasts and art lovers.
-These destinatio..."
+metaDescription: ' As Australian wanderlust continues to grow, two new museums in Asia are sparking interest among cultural enthusiasts and art lovers.
+These destinatio...'
 keywords: ''
 originalTitle: '''Travel destinations: 2 new museums setting the scene in Asia - ArtsHub'''
 photographer: